krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 [file]{array_queue}-[class]{array_queue}-[func]{}
 ```

 The above implementation of the queue still has its limitations: its length is fixed.
 However, this issue is not difficult to resolve.
-We can replace the array with a dynamic array that can resize itself.
+We can replace the array with a dynamic array that can expand itself if needed.
 Interested readers can try to implement this themselves.

 The comparison of the two implementations is consistent with that of the stack and is not repeated here.